papermerge/documentation/src/glossary.rst

 ~~~~~~~~~~~~~~~

 Digital archive is a fancy name for a document whose content won't change
 anymore.
-Think of PDF documents - they don't change in time unless you have specialized
+Think of PDF documents - you can't modifgy content of PDF file
-software.
-PDF documents are a good example of digital archives.
+unless you have specialized software.
+PDF documents are a good example of
-Any scanned document is a digital archive.
+digital archives.
+Any scanned document is automatically a digital archive as
+well.

 .. note::